ufbmi/mMotiv8/README.md

 # mMotiv8
-IOS application that helps patients manage their smoking behavior.
+IOS app that captures the smoking behavior of patients.